cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 ```"This is a string"```

 ### Tuples
-Tuples are a comma delimited list of at least 2 expressions enclosed in parentheses.
+Tuples are a comma-delimited list of at least 2 expressions enclosed in parentheses.
 All expressions within the tuple must be either all EXPONENT or all GROUP_ELEMENT.

 ### Associativity and Precedence